THE SICK AND FUNERAL YEARLY BENEFIT SOCIETY.

 Asquith formed a Government with the support of the Irish Party.

-The Labour increased their seats from 29 to 40.
+The Labour Party, led by Arthur Henderson, increased their seats from 29 to 40.

 The local MP for Cleveland, Herbert Samuel, Liberal, retained his seat.